By Ulf Laessing and Ghaith Shennib

 Jathran said government officials offered him money to end his action.
-His office provided Reuters with copies of cheques he says were issued for him by a powerful lawmaker in Tripoli.
+His office provided Reuters with copies of checks he says were issued for him by a powerful lawmaker in Tripoli.
 The deputy concerned says he merely made a gesture of goodwill.

 Jathran's is just one of dozens of militias in Libya which enjoy near-impunity, though many nominally have been integrated into the interior or defense ministries.
 In practice they report to their local commanders, not to the state.

 His federalist call may be popular, but his influence is limited.
 While Jathran commands thousands of men - his spokesman says 20,000 though analysts say this is too high - his authority is limited to the Adjdabiyah area, home to his Magherba tribe.